thewhiteninja/ntfstool/README.md

 Masterkeys, private keys and certificates can be listed, displayed and decrypted using needed inputs (SID, password).
 Certificates with private keys can be exported using the backup command.

 Reinmport the backup on another machine to be able to read your encrypted file again!
-Or you can use the `efs.decrypt` command to decrypt a file using the backup key.
+Or you can use the `efs.decrypt` command to decrypt a file using the backed-up key.

 More information on [Mimikatz Wiki][4]